Promoting Ethical Corporate Managemen

 • Establish a reporting system and monitor the effectiveness of its implementation.

-• Coordinate with the Board of Directors in supervising senior management’s review and assessment of whether the implemented ECM-related prevention measures are operating effectively, and periodically produce evaluation reports on the progress and compliance of relevant business processes.
+• Coordinate with the Board of Directors in supervising senior management’s review and assessment of whether the implemented ECM-related prevention measures are operating effectively, and periodically perform evaluation on the progress and compliance of relevant business processes.

 3. Access to Ethical Corporate Management Grievance System: